-- 8. What is the main function of the bones of the middle ear? - Ans.
-The main function of the bones of the middle ear is to amplify the vibrations in the ear. - 9.
-Is it possible for any human being to hear outside the audible range of 20 Hz to 20,000 Hz?
+- 7. Is it possible for any human being to hear outside the audible range of 20 Hz to 20,000 Hz?
 Give an example. - Ans.
-Yes, children under the age of 5 can hear sounds up to 25 KHz. - 10.
+Yes, children under the age of 5 can hear sounds up to 25 KHz. - 8.
 If all vibrations produce sound, why are we not able to hear any sound when we vibrate our hands to and fro? - Ans.
-We can't hear the sound of vibrations from our hands as the frequency of vibrations is much lower than the minimum value that can be heard by us.

-- 11. State the properties of ultrasonic waves that make them suitable for use in detection of cracks in metal blocks, in sonar and as a cleaning agent. - Ans.
+We can't hear the sound of vibrations from our hands as the frequency of vibrations is much lower than the minimum value that can be heard by us. - 9.
+State the properties of ultrasonic waves that make them suitable for use in detection of cracks in metal blocks, in sonar and as a cleaning agent. - Ans.
 Ultrasonic waves are used for the given purposes because of their high frequency and low wavelength, which makes it possible for them to penetrate deep inside an object or over a long distance in water.
-Another benefit of the high frequency when used for sonar is that the waves cannot be confused with engine noises or other sounds made by the ship because ultrasonic waves cannot be heard by humans. - 12.
+Another benefit of the high frequency when used for sonar is that the waves cannot be confused with engine noises or other sounds made by the ship because ultrasonic waves cannot be heard by humans. - 10.
 Describe one medical use of ultrasonic waves. - Ans.
 Ultrasonic waves are used in ultrasonography, which is the technique of obtaining images of the internal organs of the body.
 The scanner produces ultrasonic waves that travel through the tissues of the body and get reflected if there are stones or tumours inside.
 The reflected waves are fed into the computer and converted into electrical signals, generating three-dimensional images of the organ on the monitor.